Chicken Heart Soup with Noodles and Potatoes

 Step 4:

-Cut the potatoes into small cubes or cubes, as you are more accustomed to.
+Cut the potatoes into small cubes or sticks, whichever you prefer.

 Step 5:

-Chop the onion not very large, and grate the carrot on a fine grater.
-Heat a small amount of refined vegetable oil in a frying pan.
-Fry the chopped vegetables until the onion is transparent.
-Do not forget to stir the roast so that nothing burns.
+Chop the onion not too coarsely, and grate the carrot on the fine side of a grater.
+Heat a small amount of refined vegetable oil in a skillet.
+Sauté the chopped vegetables until the onion turns translucent.
+Keep stirring so nothing burns.

 Step 6:

-After the specified time, send the potatoes to the pot.
-Bring to a boil again on a high flame, then reduce the heat to moderate and cook the soup until the potatoes are ready.
-It will take you about 15-20 minutes.
+After the hearts have cooked their time, add the potatoes to the pot.
+Bring it back to a boil over high heat, then lower the heat to medium and cook the soup until the potatoes are done — about 15–20 minutes.

 Step 7:

-Send the roast and bay leaf to the pan.
-Add salt to the soup to taste.
-Make the stove to the maximum.
+Add the sautéed vegetables and the bay leaf to the pot.
+Salt the soup to taste.
+Turn the heat up to high.

 Step 8: